hartwigmedical/serve/algo/README.md

     - Treatment approach underlying the treatment based on drug name.
 - Indication:
     - Cancer type (annotated with DOID) for which the treatment is considered on-label.
-    - Excluded cancer subtypes (annotated with DOID) that should be children of the main cancer type and are used for filtering specific types of the main cancer type.
+    - Excluded cancer subtypes (annotated with DOID) that should be children of the main cancer type and for which the evidence is considered off-label.
-- Molecular criterium for which the evidence applies
+- Molecular criterium for when the evidence applies
 - Efficacy description
 - Tier / Evidence level of the treatment
 - Evidence level details (e.g. Preclinical, case reports, guideline etc.)
-- Evidence direction (Responsive for the treatment, resistant to the treatment, decreased response to the treatment or whether mutation implies no benefit for the treatment)
+- Evidence direction (Responsive for the treatment, resistant to the treatment, decreased response to the treatment or whether mutation implies no-benefit for the treatment)
 - Evidence year
 - A set of URLs with extra information about the evidence (e.g. publications backing up the evidence)

-Actionable trials:
+*Actionable trials*:

-- The source of the trial (currently always CKB)
+- The source of the trial
-- The NCT ID of the study
+- The NCT ID of the trial
-- The title of the study
+- The title of the trial
-- The acronym of the study
+- The acronym of the trial
-- The countries where the study is active
+- The countries where the trial is active
 - The name(s) of the therapies given in the trial
-- For which gender the study is an option
+- For which gender the trial is an option
 - Indications:
-    - Cancer type (annotated with DOID) for which the treatment is considered on-label.
+    - Cancer type (annotated with DOID) for which the trial is considered on-label.
-    - Excluded cancer subtypes (annotated with DOID) that should be children of the main cancer type and are used for filtering specific types of the main cancer type.
+    - Excluded cancer subtypes (annotated with DOID) that should be children of the main cancer type and for which the trial is considered off-label.
 - Any molecular criteria required or partial required for the trial
 - A set of URLs with extra information about the trial (e.g. the link to the trial information on clinicaltrials.gov)

-The following genomic events and tumor characteristics can be mapped to clinical evidence:
+The following genomic events and tumor characteristics can be mapped to efficacy evidence and actionable trials:

 - Genome-wide tumor characteristics such as signatures, MSI status, TML status or viral presence
 - Presence of specific HLA alleles